-- 1. Turn the parking lamps on and off. - Count the number of chimes you hear.
-The number of chimes tells you which mode your vehicle is set for. - Turn the parking lamps on and off again until you hear the number of chimes that corresponds to the mode selection you want.
+- 1. Turn the parking lamps on and off. - 2.
+Count the number of chimes you hear.
+The number of chimes tells you which mode your vehicle is set for.
+(If you do not wish to change the current mode, you can either exit the programming mode by following the instructions later in this section or program the next feature available on your vehicle.) - 3.
+Turn the parking lamps on and off again until you hear the number of chimes that corresponds to the mode selection you want.